+To be eligible for the Written Comprehensive Examination students must have completed their first-year project and defended their Master's thesis.

+Students are required to undertake a Written Comprehensive Examination by the end of summer following the 3rd year.

-- A. The written comprehensive examination consists of completion of one of two written options: the Test Questions Comprehensive Exam (TQE) option or the Research Comprehensive Exam (RCE) option.
-Students are required to undertake one of these examination options by the end of summer following the 3rd year and must pass the examination prior to applying for internship.
-Students must petition the Clinical training faculty if they will be unable to take one of these examination options in the summer following the 3rd year.
-To be eligible for the Written Comprehensive Examination students must have completed their first-year project and defended their Master's thesis. - B. The TQE option may be taken two times.
+The Written Comprehensive Examination consists of completion of one of two written options: The Test Questions Comprehensive Exam (TQE) option or the Research Comprehensive Exam (RCE) option.
+Students are required to pass the examination prior to proposing a dissertation.

+The TQE option may be taken two times.
 It may be taken a third time if the student can demonstrate extenuating circumstances and a remedial program of study.
-The privilege of a third examination must be approved by the Clinical training faculty.
+The privilege of a third examination must be approved by the Clinical faculty.

 The RCE option is PASS/FAIL (See Appendix F for details of the procedure).
 A FAIL on the RCE option will necessitate passage of the TQE option per above.
 A student failing a comprehensive examination for the third time is automatically dropped from the program.

-C. The oral comprehensive examination will normally follow within 6 weeks of the passage of the Written Comprehensive Exam and must precede a defense of the dissertation prospectus.
+The Oral Comprehensive Examination will normally follow within 6 weeks of the passage of the Written Comprehensive Exam and must precede a defense of the dissertation prospectus.
 Guidelines for written and oral comprehensive examinations are in Appendices E and F.